Scott Elbert: Los Angeles Dodgers

 Due to his recovery from his injury, Elbert missed all of spring training and PRP Treatment in March delayed his intended return.
 He eventually began pitching in rehab games in the minors in May.
-He seemed close to rejoining the Dodgers and as the last step in his rehab pitched in two games on consecutive days for the Chattanooga Lookouts, however he experienced some pain in his elbow after his last appearance.
+Elbert seemed close to rejoining the Dodgers and as the last step in his rehab pitched in two games on consecutive days for the Chattanooga Lookouts; however, he experienced some pain in his elbow after his last appearance.
 An MRI exam revealed that he had a complete tear of the ulnar collateral ligament.
-Elbert underwent Tommy John surgery on June 10, 2013, and was eliminated for the entire 2013 season.
+Elbert underwent Tommy John surgery on June 10, 2013, and was ruled out for the remainder of the season.

-He was reinstated from the 60-day disabled list and designated for assignment by the Dodgers on July 29, 2014.
-He was subsequently outrighted to the Isotopes, where he appeared in 18 games and had a 4.91 ERA.
-The Dodgers added him back to the roster and recalled him to the Majors on September 12.
+Elbert was reinstated from the 60-day disabled list and designated for assignment by the Dodgers on July 29, 2014.
+He cleared waivers and was subsequently sent outright to Triple-A Albuquerque, where he appeared in 18 games and had a 4.91 ERA.
+The Dodgers added Elbert back to the roster and recalled him to the Majors on September 12.
 He pitched a scoreless inning for the Dodgers on September 13, in his first appearance on a Major League mound since August 26, 2012.
-He appeared in seven games for the Dodgers, with a 2.08 ERA and on September 26 picked up his first win in a Major League game since July 3, 2012.
-After the season, the Dodgers again outrighted him to the minors.
-This time he elected to become a free agent.
+Elbert appeared in seven games for the Dodgers, with a 2.08 ERA and on September 26 picked up his first win in a Major League game since July 3, 2012.
+After the season, the Dodgers again removed him from the 40-man roster and sent him outright to Triple-A. This time, Elbert elected to become a free agent.

 San Diego Padres

-Elbert signed a minor league contract with the San Diego Padres in January 2015.
+On January 7, 2015, Elbert signed a minor league contract with the San Diego Padres.
+In 20 appearances for the Triple-A El Paso Chihuahuas, he struggled to a 6.52 ERA with 23 strikeouts across 19 1/3 innings pitched.
+Elbert was released by the Padres organization on June 17.